AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/runtimeintegration.md

 ## NavData rendering

-In order to render the navigation mesh in game call:
+In order to render the navigation mesh in the viewport, call:

 ~~~{lua}
 self.navworld:debug_draw(gui, line_object)